Keszi94/gamer_corner/README.md

 ### Solved Bugs

 1. The phone number area in the form would take any characters not just numbers and still allow the form to be submitted.
-My mentor, Graeme Taylor spotted that there was no pattern added to the tel input.
+My mentor, Graeme Taylor spotted that there was no pattern added to the telephone input.
 I fixed it by adding a pattern rule to the code.
 Now, when the phone area is filled with letters the form displays an error message.

 2. When I changed the dropdown menu background to solid on the sign up and upcoming events pages for mobile devices, the solid background created a box over the menu list items on larger device sizes.
 I have fixed this by putting no background colors behind the menu item list on larger screen sizes.